-1 All parties have consented to the filing of this brief.
+&lt;sup>1 All parties have consented to the filing of this brief after receiving timely notice.
 No counsel for a party authored this brief in whole or in part and no person other than amicus made any monetary contributions intended to fund the preparation or submission of this brief.